TuringLang/Turing.jl/docs/src/_docs/advanced.md

 ## Task Copying

 Turing [copies](https://github.com/JuliaLang/julia/issues/4085) Julia tasks to deliver efficient inference algorithms, but it also provides alternative slower implementation as a fallback.
 Task copying is enabled by default.
-Task copying requires building a small C program, which should be done automatically on Linux and Mac systems that have GCC and Make installed.
+Task copying requires we use the `CTask` facility which is provided by [Libtask](https://github.com/TuringLang/Libtask.jl) to create tasks.

 ## Maximum a Posteriori Estimation